Questions you may encounter while testing with Suitest. If you cannot find an answer to your question please contact us.

 This can be due to many factors related to device speed and the way test scenarios are created.

-It is almost always preferred to use a wait until line with a max timeout which would be acceptable for you to wait for the condition to fulfill instead of asserts.
+It is almost always preferred to specify a max timeout for the assert line based on the acceptable waiting time for the condition to be fulfilled.
 This is mainly due to varying device speed (rendering, handling inputs, etc.).
 Read more about assertions.

 Use press until condition instead of just press lines.